 Jon David (D'veed) Natan, Shuseki Shihan (納騰 徳維), 10th Dan (十段 - Judan) Red Belt in Ryukyu Kenpo Kobujutsu was born and raised in Kansas City, Missouri.
 He started his martial arts training while attending Missouri Military Academy in Mexico, Missouri, in 1959, when he was eleven years old.
 Later, as part of the United States Armed Forces (Army) stationed in Seoul, Korea, Kyo Seng Chou was his instructor in Tang Soo Do (唐手道), Soo Bahk Do, Moo Duk Kwan with the Korean Taekwondo Association (KTA).
 The training was three hours a day, six days a week for eighteen months.
 Speaking of his training in Korea, he states,

-When I was allowed into regular class, I was in the back of the class.
+When I was allowed into a regular class, I was in the back of the class.
 I couldn't see what the front row was doing!
-Suddenly, everyone turned around, and I was the first row!
+Suddenly, everyone turned around, and I was in the first row!
 Everyone was chasing me, passing me, and seemed to be insulted that I was SO bad!
 We fought every night.
 It was six months before I finally fought someone to a draw!
 At the end of a year, however, I was in the number one position; and Mr Chou started taking me to other places to get beat up!
 In 1966, now 18, he received his Shodan (初段) from the KTA.
-In 1967, at age 19, after testing in the main training facility in Seoul, Korea, he received his 2nd degree Black Belt (二段) and and a license to teach from the Korean Taekwondo Association, signed by the President and co-founder of the Tang Soo Do, Soo Bahk Do, Moo Duk Kwan Association, Mr. Lee, Kang-Ik.
+In 1967, at age 19, after testing in the main training facility in Seoul, Korea, he received his 2nd degree Black Belt (二段) and a license to teach from the Korean Taekwondo Association, signed by the President and co-founder of the Tang Soo Do, Soo Bahk Do, Moo Duk Kwan Association, Mr. Lee, Kang-Ik.

-While a science major (Geology/Biology) attending the University of Missouri Kansas City, J.D.
-Natan began learning and teaching 'Chinese' Kenpo Karate.
+While a science major (Geology/Biology) attending the University of Missouri Kansas City, D'veed began learning and teaching 'Chinese' Kenpo Karate.
 Soon, he was employed full time as manager for Traco International, a large international chain of Kenpo schools.
 In 1975, he opened his own full time professional dojo.
 In 1976, he was appointed chairman of region 5 for AAU Karate and received a Shodan (初段) in the Okinawan Kenpo weapons system of Seikichi Odo from Master Bill Marron.